-1. The claimant may have received Budgeting Advances before and paid in a lump sum, by borrowing money from elsewhere.
-A new

-Advance would then increase their debt.
-Talking to the claimant may help the agent to decide if a new Budgeting Advance can be accepted or declined.

-- 2. The claimant may have previously received a Budgeting Advance to cover the costs of similar (or the same) items and / or used previous Advances to pay for items that a Budgeting Advance is not intended for.
-A 'Claimant history' note must provide and explanation if the Advance is declined. - 3.
-There may be concerns that the claimant is a victim of domestic abuse and that the Budgeting Advance may have been requested so that the money can be passed to another person instead of being used for its intended purpose.
-For more information on supporting claimants in this situation, see Domestic abuse. - 4.
-The claimant or their partner has an appointee who has not consented to the advance. - 5.
-The claimant may request a Budgeting Advance to cover costs which are not related to them (for example, to buy a cot or pram when there are no children included in their claim).
-If it is believed that a fraudulent application for an Advance has been made, a fraud referral must be considered.
-See Fraud and Error. - 6.
-If a Budgeting Advance is not suitable for a claimant, it must not be paid. - 7.
-If a Split Payment arrangement is in place, both claimants must agree to the advance being paid.
+- the claimant may have received Budgeting Advances before and paid in a lump sum, by borrowing money from elsewhere (a new advance would then increase their debt and talking to the claimant may help the agent to decide if a new Budgeting Advance can be accepted or declined) - the claimant may have previously received a Budgeting Advance to cover the costs of similar (or the same) items and / or used previous advances to pay for items that a Budgeting Advance is not intended for (if an advance is declined, a full explanation must be recorded in 'Claimant history') - there may be concerns that the claimant is a victim of domestic abuse and that the advance may have been requested so that the money can be passed to another person instead of being used for its intended purpose (for more information on supporting claimants in this situation, see Domestic abuse) - the claimant or their partner has an appointee who has not consented to the advance - the claimant may request a Budgeting Advance to cover costs which are not related to them (for example, to buy a cot or pram when there are no children included in their claim), if it is believed that a fraudulent application for an Advance has been made, a fraud referral must be considered (see Fraud and error) - if a Budgeting Advance is not suitable for a claimant, it must not be paid - if a Split Payment arrangement is in place, both claimants must agree to the advance being paid

-In Spilt payment cases they must be referred to a team leader for case conferencing with support from the Advanced Customer Support Senior Leader (ACSSL) if required.
+In Spilt Payment cases they must be referred to a team leader for case conferencing with support from the Advanced Customer Support Senior Leader (ACSSL) if required.

 The claimant must also be told that their partner (or the partner's appointee) will be contacted separately.
-This is because consent for the Advance must be provided and the repayment terms agreed before a decision can be made.
+This is because consent for the advance must be provided and the repayment terms agreed before a decision can be made.